 Little detailed information is available on the growth and natural mortality of Northland scallops, although the few tag returns from Northland indicate that growth rates in Bream Bay are similar to those in the nearby Coromandel fishery (see the chapter for SCA CS).
-The large average size of scallops in the northern parts of the Northland fishery and the consistent lack of small animals there suggests that growth rates may be very fast in the far north.
+The large average size of scallops in the northern parts of the Northland fishery and the consistent lack of small animals there suggests that growth rates may be high in the far north.

 Scallops inhabit waters of up to about 60 m deep (apparently up to 85 m at the Chatham Islands), but are more common in depths of 10 to 50 m on substrates of shell gravel, sand or, in some cases, silt.
 Scallops are typically patchily distributed at a range of spatial scales; some of the beds are persistent and others are ephemeral.
 The extent to which the various beds or populations are reproductively or functionally separate is not known.
-It is currently assumed for management purposes that the Northland stock is separate from the adjacent Coromandel stock and from the various west coast harbours, Golden Bay, Tasman Bay, Marlborough Sounds, Stewart Island and Chatham Island areas.
+It is currently assumed for management purposes that the Northland stock is separate from the adjacent Coromandel stock, from the various west coast harbours stocks and also from the Golden Bay, Tasman Bay, Marlborough Sounds, Stewart Island and Chatham Island stocks.

-Northland scallops are managed using a TACC of 40 t meatweight which can be augmented with additional ACE based on a Current Annual Yield (CAY) calculation using $F{0.1}$ as a reference point.
-Pre-season research (dredge) surveys are used to estimate recruited biomass.
+Northland scallops are managed using a TACC of 40 t meatweight which can be augmented with additional ACE based on the results from a preseason biomass survey and the subsequent Current Annual Yield (CAY) estimates, using $F{0.1}$ as a reference point.
 The last biomass survey conducted in SCA 1 was in 2007.

-At the fishery-wide level, estimated fishing mortality on scallops 100 mm or more in the Northland fishery was in the range $F{est} = 0.33-0.78 \text{ y}^{-1}$ (mean $F{est} = 0.572 \text{ y}^{-1}$) between 1997-98 and 2003-04, but was lower in the period 2005-07 (mean $F{est} = 0.203 \text{ y}^{-1}$) (Table 5).
+Over all of SCA 1, estimated fishing mortality on scallops 100 mm or more was in the range $F{est} = 0.33-0.78 \text{ y}^{-1}$ (mean $F{est} = 0.572 \text{ y}^{-1}$) between 1997-98 and 2003-04, but was lower in the period 2005-07 (mean $F{est} = 0.203 \text{ y}^{-1}$) (Table 5).
 The level of fishing mortality in more recent years is unknown because of the lack of surveys to estimate biomass.
 There is no known stock-recruit relationship for Northland scallops.

-CPUE is not usually presented for this fishery because it is not a reliable index of abundance (Cryer 2001b).
-However, recent simulation studies in the Coromandel scallop fishery have shown that CPUE could be used as a basis for some management strategies (Haist & Middleton 2010).
+CPUE is not usually presented for this fishery because it is not considered to be a reliable index of abundance (Cryer 2001b).
+However, recent Management Strategy Evaluation (MSE) modelling suggested at the potential for CPUE to be used as a basis for some management strategies (Haist & Middleton 2010).
 This may or may not apply to the Northland scallop fishery.

-In the absence of survey estimates of abundance in recent years, CPUE indices in 2011 were generated for SCA 1 based on the available data for the period 1991-2011 (Hartill & Williams 2012).
+In the absence of survey estimates of abundance in recent years, CPUE indices in 2011 were generated for SCA 1 based on the available data for the period 1991-2011 (Hartill & Williams 2014).
 Almost all commercial fishing during this period has taken place in three statistical reporting areas, but none of these areas has been fished continuously; in any given year, fishers tend to select the most productive area(s).
 A stock-wide CPUE index, produced by combining data from the different areas, suggests that the abundance of scallops throughout SCA 1 declined in the late 1990's, and then steadily increased substantially until 2005-06, after which there has been a steady decline; such an index, however, must be regarded with caution.
 The limitations of CPUE as an index of abundance are well understood, but are particularly severe for sedentary species like scallops.
 The nature of the relationship between CPUE and abundance is unclear, but is likely to be hyperstable.